CitadelOnTheMove/Citadel-Pois-Template/README.md

 Deployment in 6 STEPS

 1. Put all the files under a folder named 'citadel-parkings-template' inside the web directory of your local webserver.
-2. Open the Config.php file and fill in your root web directory.
+2. Open the Config.php file and fill in your root web directory,e.g. (in a WAMP default installation):

         define(“HTDOCS_ROOT”, “C:/wamp/www/”)
 3. Open a browser and point it at: http://localhost/citadel-parkings-template/index.php